gustavNdamukong/payLinkTask/README.md

     just fine, but any attempt to assign or access a value of another property that does not exist on itself will result in an exception being thrown.

-# WHY I USE A TRAIT
+# WHY I USED A TRAIT

     For the design I chose a trait because, while a simple class would have worked just as well, a trait, being what is is; a good way to extend the functionality of a class in PHP will ensure that individual classes in your project only use the trait when they require that functionality of